Skip to content Skip to search Skip to department menu

 Once Admitted to our Concurrent Enrollment Program:

-• You will get to choose to take up to 8 credits worth of college courses.
+• You will get to choose to take up to 8 credits worth of college courses (maximum 5 credits per term).
 RCC will pay your college course tuition/fees and allow you to check-out required textbooks at the RCC library.
 You will only be responsible for the $65 PCE term fee.
 This is a savings of about $1,000!

 • You will take a support course with built-in tutoring and question-and-answer time that will complement your college course(s)